|A Leading Scientific Organization pioneering in Computational Chemistry Research|

 DR. RANGANATHAN SUBRAMANIAN, Associate Professor (IIT Patna) [To be updated soon on Webpage: https://aimsdelhi.com]

-Webinars by Centre for Advanced Computational Chemistry Studies [Speaker: Dr. Nikhil Aggarwal]
+Webinars by Centre for Advanced Computational Research [Speaker: Dr. Nikhil Aggarwal]

 Invited Lectures by Eminent Speakers in previous International Workshops